 Following the success of the 2016 and 2018 Jobs and Development Conferences in Washington DC and Bogotá, the World Bank in collaboration with IZA (Institute of Labor Economics) and the Network on Jobs and Development are organizing a follow up conference focused on “Improving Jobs Outcomes in Developing Countries.”Buch/Ammersee, Germany

 The IZA Summer School in Labor Economics was created in 1998, as an annual event taking place at the conference center of Deutsche Post DHL at Ammersee Lake (near Munich) in Bavaria, Germany.Buch/Ammersee, Germany

 We are pleased to announce the organization of the 18th IZA/SOLE Transatlantic Meeting of Labor Economists to be held at the Ammersee Conference Center in Bavaria, Germany, on June 27-30, 2019.

-The Campbell Collaboration is co-partnering with the Global Development Network (GDN) and the Institute for Studies in Industrial Development (ISID) for the 18th Annual Global Development Conference, titled Science, Technology & Innovation for Development, 11-12 December 2017, at the ISID Complex in New Delhi, India.
-The conference will be a forum where global actors from government, research, private sector and civil society can share knowledge and practices on innovative initiatives to address the development challenges of today and tomorrow.
-Discussions will enable progress towards achieving the Sustainable Development Goals (SDGs).
-The thematic focus of the conference is threefold: Global Health Challenges; Sustainable Agriculture; Skills, Employment & Industrial Transition.
+The Campbell Collaboration co-partnered with the Global Development Network (GDN) and the Institute for Studies in Industrial Development (ISID) for the 18th Annual Global Development Conference, titled Science, Technology & Innovation for Development, 11-12 December 2017, at the ISID Complex in New Delhi, India.
+The conference was a forum where global actors from government, research, private sector and civil society could share knowledge and practices on innovative initiatives to address the development challenges of today and tomorrow.
+Discussions enabled progress towards achieving the Sustainable Development Goals (SDGs).
+The thematic focus of the conference was threefold: Global Health Challenges; Sustainable Agriculture; Skills, Employment & Industrial Transition.